sofiafer08/CyberHojaldre/README.md

 ### Power Source

-The power source of ***POP*** is a Li-ion battery pack with a nominal voltage of 3.7 V DC and a storage capacity of 400mAh.
+The power source of ***POP*** is a **Li-ion battery pack** with a nominal voltage of **3.7 V DC** and a storage capacity of **400mAh**.

 ### Sensors

-We used three HC-SR04 Ultrasonic Distance Sensors.
-Each sensor provides 2cm to 400cm of non-contact measurement functionality with a ranging accuracy that can reach up to 3mm.
+We used three **HC-SR04 Ultrasonic Distance Sensors**.
+Each sensor provides **2cm to 400cm** of non-contact measurement functionality with a ranging accuracy that can reach up to **3mm**.
 Each HC-SR04 module includes an ultrasonic transmitter, a receiver and a control circuit.
 We placed a sensor on each side (left and right) and one in the front.
 The purpose is to provide the vehicle with the information needed to complete the challenges.

 ## Open Challenge Programming